On refined conjectures of Birch and Swinnerton-Dyer type for Hasse-Weil-Artin L-series: Introduction

 {}Here $\delta$ is a canonical homomorphism from the unit group $\zeta(\br [G])^\times$ of the centre of $\RR[G]$ to the relative algebraic $K$-group of the ring extension $\bz [G] \subseteq \br [G]$ and $L^\ast(A_{F/k},1)$ is an element of $\zeta(\RR[G])^\times$ that is defined using the leading coefficients $L^\ast(A,\psi,1)$ for each irreducible complex character $\psi$ of $G$.
-Also, $\chi(h^1(A_{F})(1),\ZZ[G])$ is an adelic Euler characteristic that is constructed by combining virtual objects (in the sense of Deligne) for each prime $p$ of the compactly supported \'etale cohomology of the $p$-adic Tate modules of $A$ together with the Neron-Tate height pairing and period isomorphisms for $A$ over $F$, as well as an analysis of the finite support cohomology groups introduced by Bloch and Kato.
+Also, $\chi(h^1(A_{F})(1),\ZZ[G])$ is an adelic Euler characteristic that is constructed by combining virtual objects (in the sense of Deligne) for each prime $p$ of the compactly supported \'etale cohomology of the $p$-adic Tate modules of $A$ together with the N\'eron-Tate height pairing and period isomorphisms for $A$ over $F$, as well as an analysis of the finite support cohomology groups introduced by Bloch and Kato.

-The equality (\ref{etnc eq}) is known to constitute a strong and simultaneous refinement of the conjectures ${\rm BSD}(A_L)$ as $L$ ranges over the intermediate fields of $F/k$.
+The equality (\ref{etnc eq}) is constitutes a strong and simultaneous refinement of the conjectures ${\rm BSD}(A_L)$ as $L$ ranges over the intermediate fields of $F/k$.
 However, the rather technical, and inexplicit, nature of this equality means that it has proved to be very difficult to interpret in a concrete way, let alone to verify either theoretically or numerically.

-For example, in the technically most demanding case in which $A$ has strictly positive rank over $F$ it has still only been verified numerically in a small number of cases by Navilarekallu in \cite{tejaswi}, by Bley in \cite{Bley1} and \cite{Bley2}, by Bley and the second author in \cite{bleymc} and by Wuthrich and the present authors in \cite{bmw}.
+For example, if $A$ has strictly positive rank over $F$ it has still only been verified numerically in a small number of cases by Navilarekallu in \cite{tejaswi}, by Bley in \cite{Bley1} and \cite{Bley2}, by Bley and the second author in \cite{bleymc} and by Wuthrich and the present authors in \cite{bmw}.

-In addition, the only theoretical evidence for the conjecture in this setting is its verification for certain restricted dihedral families of the form $F/\QQ$ where $F$ is an unramified abelian extension of an imaginary quadratic field (this is the main result of \cite{bmw} and relies on the theorem of Gross and Zagier).
+In addition, the only theoretical evidence for the conjecture in this setting is its verification for dihedral families of the form $F/\QQ$ where $F$ is an unramified abelian extension of an imaginary quadratic field (this is the main result of \cite{bmw} and relies on the theorem of Gross and Zagier).
 In particular, the restriction on ramification that the latter result imposes on $F/k$ means that many of the more subtle aspects of the conjecture are avoided.

 To proceed we note that the conjectural equality (\ref{etnc eq}) naturally decomposes into `components', one for each rational prime $p$, in a way that will be made precise in Appendix \ref{consistency section}, and that each such $p$-component (which for convenience we refer to as `(\ref{etnc eq})$_p$' in the remainder of this introduction) is itself of some interest.